Louisiana House fails to reverse transgender sports ban veto

 While the Senate narrowly agreed to the veto override, the House fell two votes short of the needed two-thirds support required to bypass the governor.
 Republicans were unable to sway the handful of Democrats needed to reach the supermajority hurdle to mark what would have been the first time in nearly 30 years that the Louisiana Legislature has overridden a gubernatorial veto.

-Edwards learned of the failure while on the air for his monthly radio show.
-He said the veto override would have risked making Louisiana lose major sporting events or conventions for a problem that does not exist.
+Edwards learned of the failure while on the air for his monthly radio show: “Obviously, I’m heartened because I believe the vetoes that I issued were in the state’s best interest.”

+He said the veto override would have risked making Louisiana lose NCAA sporting events or large conventions for a problem that does not exist.

 “The last thing you want to do is to lose those major events in exchange for a bill that doesn’t change anything on the ground in Louisiana.
-It just isn’t happening,” the governor said.
+It just isn’t happening,” the Deep South’s only Democratic governor said.

 The Republicans’ failure came in an unprecedented veto session, the first time under the nearly 50-year-old constitution that lawmakers came back to the Louisiana Capitol to consider enacting bills a governor had rejected.
 The prior two veto overrides in the 1990s happened in a regular session when lawmakers already were in the building.